Today, I'm going to show you how to write radio ads. It doesn't matter if you're an absolute beginner, together we'll learn:

 “Go to www.puppies.com, sign up, and receive your free subscription to Puppy Toys Magazine.”

 Cultivate the skill to effectively use words to rouse emotions and inspire the listener to action.
-To get started, here are 600+ words to infuse your copy with emotions.
+Get started with these \600+ words** to infuse your copy with emotions.

-Sound effects & mood music help build an atmosphere.
-And they also trigger memories & emotions in the listener.
+Sound effects and music beds help build an atmosphere, create realism, and trigger memories & emotions.

-Radio ads are cost-effective from production to the cost of radio airtime.
-This makes them appealing to small businesses & professionals.
+Radio ads are cost-effective, from production to paying for the airtime.
+It makes them appealing to small businesses & professionals.

 The price of radio airtime varies depending on the time of day.

-The most premium spots are usually in the morning during the AM Drive, a period from 6:30 am to 10:00 am.
+The most premium spots are usually in the morning.
+Most listeners tune in for the morning or AM drive show that starts from 6:00 am to 10:00 am.

 So what’s the process of creating a radio ad?